zammad/zammad-admin-documentation/integrations/slack.rst

 Slack
 =====

-.. note:: In order to use this feature, please add a new Slack-App to your Workspace.
+.. note:: In order to use this feature, please add a new Slack app to your Workspace.
 The App you need is called ``Incoming WebHooks`` .

 Why do I need this feature?